 - Drawing valuable insights from periodical data.

-- Formulation corporate strategies.
+- Formulation of corporate strategies.

 - Apt and Clear presentation skills with a panache for storytelling.

-CAs: The Modern Day Explorers
+#4.
+Chartered Accountants: The Modern Day Explorers

-In addition to the lower passing percentage of Chartered Accountancy exams, the challenges and exposure with lucrative compensation in these profiles is a major driving factor for most modern day aspirants as well as professional CAs to break stereotypes and carve out a fulfilling and successful career for themselves.
+In addition to the lower passing percentage of chartered accountancy exams, the challenges and exposure with lucrative compensation in these profiles is a major driving factor for most modern day aspirants as well as professional CAs to break stereotypes and carve out a fulfilling and successful career for themselves.

+#5.
 No Time To Lose

-On the other hand, a career move to investment banking and equity research industry by passing the rigorous CFA qualification exam is not a child’s play.
-Upon clearing the final hurdle of their CA exam, most budding CA professional would prefer to start their career in analytics and research right away rather than again going through the rigorous and mandatory four-year curriculum for being a certified Chartered Financial Analyst.
+On the other hand, a career move to the investment banking and equity research industry bypassing the rigorous CFA qualification exam is not a child’s play.
+Upon clearing the final hurdle of their CA exam, most budding CA professionals would prefer to start their career in analytics and research right away rather than again going through the rigorous and mandatory four-year curriculum for being a certified Chartered Financial Analyst.

-The above words perfectly express the learning and opportunities that finance modeling will open up for CA professionals.
-Some of them are:
+The above words perfectly express the learning and opportunities that finance modelling will open up for CA professionals.

 Mergers & Acquisitions:

 Mergers and Acquisitions are part and parcel of the modern corporate world.
 However, a legal and hassle-free merger demands a few important checkpoints which require the services of an expert in Financial Modeling.
-These include:

 - Correct Valuation of Participating Companies.